Mrs. Sri Lanka 2021 controversy: Events

 Mrs. World 2020 Caroline Jurie became subject of controversy after unceremoniously stripping off the crown from Pushpika De Silva.

 On the night of 4 April 2021, the grand finale of the Mrs. Sri Lanka 2021 pageant was held at the Nelum Pokuna Mahinda Rajapaksa Theatre in Colombo.
 The event was partially telecast live via Rupavahini, which is one of Sri Lanka's main national television channels.

 During the grand finale, contestant number 20, Pushpika De Silva was crowned by the judging panel as the winner of the Mrs. Sri Lanka 2021 beauty pageant.
 She was crowned by Caroline Jurie, the reigning Mrs. World 2020 and Mrs. Sri Lanka 2020.
 However, moments after officially announcing the winner of the competition, Jurie rushed to the stage.
 With microphone in hand, she declared that there is a rule about being married and not divorced, and that she was taking the first steps in saying that the crown goes to the first runner up.
-She then proceeded to unceremoniously take the crown from De Silva and put it on the head of the first runner-up, Ashya Basnayaka.
+She then proceeded to snatch the crown from De Silva and put it on the head of the first runner-up, Ashya Basnayaka.
 Following the incident, De Silva left the stage in tears, causing outcry and confusion among the public.
 De Silva reportedly suffered injuries to her head when Jurie forcibly removed her crown.